Getting Started with API Gateway and Continuous Deployment (Kong & Jenkins)

 Tip: Ensure Kong and Consul are network reachable, and enable TTL or HTTP health checks in Consul.

-2-5 Kong Configuration of JWT for Login Verification
+2-5 Kong Configuration for JWT to Implement Login Verification

 The JWT plugin makes Kong a unified authentication entry point.
 The typical process is as follows.